Recordings show chaos surrounding Ma’Khia Bryant shooting

 The audio is suddenly interrupted by Akpalo, who comes in to check on the witness.

-“You still doing okay?” he asks.
+“You still doing OK?” he asks.

 “Yeah,” Craig-Watkins replies wearily as the officer shuts off the audio at 5:07 p.m. — with one police killing aftermath’s end colliding with the beginning of another.